antonic901/xbox-proxy/README.md

 }
 ```

 To do that you will be sending HTTP request to URL of Proxy.
-Headers and Query Params will be sended as usual but Body will have two params properties: first is url which is url of API and second is actual body.
+Headers and Query Params will be sended as usual but Body will have two properties: first is url which is url of API and second is actual body.
 So to send request inside Python on XBMC4Xbox you will write this:

 ```
 import requests